ankumar/software-design/README.md

 ---

-## Products & Platform Team Collaboration [1] [2]
+## Products & Platform Team Collaboration [1]

 The organic influence from public domain & open source is growing & healthy change for companies working on transformations.
-This decentralization is how we should think about accleration of 10+ years and 100s of man years of work involved driving changes across all whole and parts.
+This decentralization is how we should think about accleration of 10+ years and 100s of man years of work involved driving changes across all whole and parts [2].

 > [12/16 10:27 AM] Quinn, Henry
 >